zenta-ab/fortnox.NET/README.md

 ### WebSocket

 If you want to subscribe to changes instead of having to poll for new information you can use the Fortnox WebSocket API.
 You start by creating a FortnoxWebSocketClient with your ClientSecret.
-Proceed with calling `Connect` to initiate the connection with Fortnox followed by adding the desired topics and tenants to your connection and once you're ready call `Subscribe` to start recieving events.
+Proceed with calling `Connect` to initiate the connection with Fortnox followed by adding the desired topics and tenants to your connection and once you're ready call `Subscribe` to start receiving events.

 ```CSharp
 var client = new FortnoxWebSocketClient(this.connectionSettings.ClientSecret);